Responsible Travel Week 2021

 Invitation

-Planeta.com invited friends to join our free, week-long conversation, Responsible Travel Week, February 8-14, 2021.
+Planeta.com invites friends to join our free, week-long conversation, Responsible Travel Week, February 8-14, 2021.
 Hashtag: #rtweek21.

-Our event continues to be free, open, public, and relevant in this time of figuring out how to make the most of conscious, meaningful travel and tourism.
+Our event continues to be free, open, public, and relevant in this time of figuring out how to make the most of conscious, meaningful travel and tourism that benefits locals and visitors.

 Google Calendar